myroms/roms_test/WC13/Normalization/Readme.md

 This directory generates various files needed to model the spreading of the background-error covariance matrix (**B**) in 4-dimensional data assimilation applications for the California Current System at 1/3-degree resolution (**WC13**).
 It also tests the associated error hypothesis for **B** using Dirac delta functions, with the specified correlation functions for each variable in the control vector.

+Users can apply these instructions to model the background-error covariance in their applications.
+This is the first step in configuring a **ROMS 4D-Var** application.
+The algorithms used are complex.
+Several literature references are provided, and users are encouraged to review them to better understand the main objectives of this driver.

 In **ROMS**, the **B** matrix is factorized according to Weaver and Courtier (2001) as follows:

 $$ \boldsymbol{B = K_{b} \Sigma C \Sigma{^T} {K_{b}}^{T}} $$

 Here, $\boldsymbol{K_b}$ represents the balanced components of the background error, $\boldsymbol{\Sigma}$ denotes the diagonal matrix of standard deviations, and $\boldsymbol{C}$ is the correlation matrix.
-Spreading is commonly modeled using pseudo-diffusion operators in the spatial correlation space, as outlined by Weaver and Coutier (2001), Weaver and Mirouze (2013), and Weaver et al. (2016, 2018).
+Spreading is commonly modeled using pseudo-diffusion operators in the spatial correlation space, as outlined by Weaver and Coutier (2001), Weaver and Mirouze (2013), and Weaver *et al.* (2016, 2018).
 In these models, the diffusion coefficient, $\kappa$, is proportional to the square of the correlation length scale:

 $$ {\delta\eta\over\delta{s}} - \nabla(\kappa\nabla\eta) = 0$$